hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 returns from Mejis, they bring the Grapefruit orb and a kid with them, Sheemie, who is now an orphan because of the Big Coffin Hunters killed his parents.

-After Gabrielle Deschain's matricide, Roland and Jamie are sent to Hambry, to investigate reports of a skin-man murdering people.
+After Gabrielle Deschain's matricide, Roland and Jamie DeCurry are sent to Hambry, to investigate reports of a skin-man murdering people.
 Vannay gives them silver bullets just in case the story is not made up.

 They are also commanded to deliver Sheemie to Serenity, which is nearby.
 The sisters that run the place agree to adopt the orphan boy.

-They stay for one night there and one of the sisters proceeds to narrate a story *the wind through the keyhole* to the orphans and injured the sisters are also *taking care of.
+They stay for one night there and one of the sisters proceeds to narrate a story *the wind through the keyhole* to the orphans and injured the sisters are also taking care of.

 Again, a story within a story.